shenlu89/pandoc-wasm/docker/README.md

 Use this image if you want a reproducible, ready-to-run environment for producing a WASM build of Pandoc without setting up the full toolchain on your host.

+## Dockerfile

+The `Dockerfile` implementation can be found [here](https://github.com/shenlu89/pandoc-wasm/blob/main/docker/Dockerfile).
+This provides details on how the toolchain is set up and how Pandoc is built.

 ## Usage: Extract the compiled binary

 The primary use case is to build and copy out the optimized `pandoc.wasm` artifact.